Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/7c159a14-9007-44cb-b3b6-3a381920b490)

-More photos nnshowing off the inside and how it looks at this point of me caddong the bot.
+More photos nnshowing off the inside and how it looks at this point of me cadding the bot.
 I think this looks way better than the first one!!

 ![image](https://github.com/user-attachments/assets/4511757f-d40f-45c9-9014-48bf1d028403)